gchq/stroom-ansible/README.md

 By adding more hosts it could be used to deploy a farm of independent remote proxies.

+### Dump to Source DB Migration

+`config/dump_2_source_db_migration`

+This configuration/playbook performs a test of a database migration from one version to another.
+The test is performed using a set of database backups from the source version which will be imported into empty databases for migration to the destination version.
+The destination version is build from source using a git tag or commit hash.
+The DB imports can either be taken from a production system or exported from a test version of stroom running in the IDE.

+If the test is successful, the application can be opened to verify the state of the content/data/application.

 ### Source to Source DB Migration

 `config/source_2_source_db_migration`